 DCHA/CMM supports peacebuilding through a $26 million “people-to-people” reconciliation fund.
 This fund supports conflict mitigation and reconciliation programs and activities which bring together individuals of different ethnic, religious or political backgrounds from areas of civil conflict and war.
 These programs provide opportunities for adversaries to address issues, reconcile differences, promote greater understanding and mutual trust, and work on common goals with regard to potential, ongoing, or recent conflict.

-DCHA/CMM has supported over 135 peacebuilding projects in 35 countries and awarded over $115 million in grants for “people-to-people” reconciliation programs.
+DCHA/CMM has supported nearly 330 peacebuilding projects in 42 countries, resulting in the award of more than $230 million in grants for “people-to-people” reconciliation programs since 2004.